adb014/nsf2x/README.txt

    install for all users.
 A single user install, doesn't need elevated privileges.

+   0.A Outlook Click to Run, AKA Office 365 ........................................
-   Please note that if you have Outlook 2013 or 2016 installed in "Click to Run" mode (aka "Office 365"), then NSF2X can not convert to PST files.
+   Please note that if you have Outlook 2013 or 2016 installed in "Click to Run" mode (aka "Office 365"), then NSF2X can not convert to PST files without changes to the registry that could have other secondary effects.
 You have several choices in this case

    A/ Upgrade your installation of Office to the "Open license full download"